ksg604/walking-school-bus/README.md

 ## Requirements

-* Android Studio Electric Eel or newer
+* Android Studio Electric Eel or newer (download at https://developer.android.com/)

 # How to setup Local Development